-Sales Channel: Which Is the Best One for Dropshipping?
+What are Sales Channels and Which are Best for Dropshipping?

 Video transcript: Hey everyone, it’s David with Oberlo, and it’s Q&A time.
 This week, we’re talking about a question that every dropshipper has asked at some point: What’s the best sales channel to market my dropshipping store?

-First thing’s first: What is a sales channel?
-Well, a sales channel is any place where you can market and sell your products.
+Well, a sales channels are places where you can market and sell your products.
 This can include your ecommerce website, physical stores, or general marketplaces like Amazon.
 There are also bidding sites like eBay, social media platforms like Facebook, and many, many more.